North County (San Diego area): Demographics

-North County is wealthier and more conservative than the city of San Diego and has traditionally leaned toward the Republican Party.
-In recent decades, however, like many highly-educated metropolitan regions throughout the United States, the region has shifted toward the Democratic Party and political liberalism more generally.
+North County has historically been wealthier and more conservative than the city of San Diego and has traditionally leaned toward the Republican Party.
+In recent decades, the region has shifted toward the Democratic Party, reflecting broader political trends observed in highly educated metropolitan areas in the United States.
 This shift has been most pronounced along the coast, while some inland communities continue to lean Republican, particularly more rural ones.

-In North County, white-collar jobs outnumber blue-collar jobs at a ratio of 3:1.
+White-collar jobs outnumber blue-collar jobs at a ratio of 3:1.
 More people have Bachelor of Arts degrees than associate's degrees at a ratio of 2:1.
 More people are married than single by 2:1.
-Statistics compiled by the San Diego County Health and Human Services Agency reveal that coastal North County is 59% white, 18% Hispanic and 6% Asian, with blacks and people of other races less than 5%.
+Statistics compiled by the San Diego County Health and Human Services Agency reveal that coastal North County is 59% white, 18% Hispanic and 6% Asian, with black people and people of other races less than 5%.
 Inland North County has roughly the same racial makeup, except that 9% are Asian.
 19% of coastal North County residents make more than $100,000 per year, and 44% make less than $45,000, with the rest in the medium income range.
 Inland North County income stats are largely the same, except that only 42% make less than $45,000.